alexyingchen/accessguide/content/programmers.md

 ```

 ### P17.
 Include the label in the name
-> [write user quote]
+> My screen reader's asking me for my twitter but this field says "general social media," so which is it?

-Ensure the programmatic label is also in the visual text label of an input field.
-Users have a better experience if the two match, especially if they use both sight and speech input to navigate the app.
+Ensure the programmatic label matches visual text label of an input field.
+Users have a better experience if the two match, especially if they use both sight and screen readers to navigate the app.

-**Disabilities**: intellectual, visual
+**Disabilities**: visual
 **WCAG number + conformance**: 2.5.3 A

 #### Search input uses visually hidden label that matches the placeholder text.